flimflam-austin/hugo-cms-test/content/quick_reads/20180827-18-08-27-guinness-world-records/index.md

       * Enlisted the help of twin brothers (the McWhirters) who ran a fact-finding agency in England in 1954.

-      * In 1955, they distributed the first Guinness Book of Records **for free — in pubs**A as a form of publicity to settle friendly debates over a few brewskies. **It was an instant success.**
+      * In 1955, they distributed the first Guinness Book of Records**for free —
+      in pubs**A as a form of publicity to settle friendly debates over a few brewskies.**It was an instant success.**
     _key: card-3-588d14d4-d1a2-4106-9e37-794e43fd354d
   - order: 3
+    useCheckmark: false
     body: >-
       ## Most Recent Records: